 Special Procedure Technologist - Main OR

 The Main OR has 14 Operating Rooms that include: 2 Endovascular rooms, 2 Open Heart rooms, 1 Cysto room, 1 da Vinci Robot room, and 1 Pediatric room.
 Services include: General Surgery (Adult and Peds), ENT (Adult and Peds), Urology (Adult and Peds), Vascular, Thoracic, Heart, Neuro, Podiatry, Ophthalmology, and Oral Surgery.
 The Operating Room is staffed 24/7.
 Pre-Op Holding (POH) is staffed Monday through Friday from 0530-1930 and on-call Saturday and Sunday 0645-1500.
-PACU is staffed 24/7 with call to accommodate surgeries.
+The Main PACU is a 24 bed unit, staffed 24/7 with call to accommodate surgeries

 Ensures an informed patient consent form has been properly executed.

 Performs all basic functions of scrub assistant; assists in collection of specimens.

 Maintains sterile technique and assists physicians in procedures as requested; drapes patients for surgical procedures using accepted sterile technique; prepares patient’s skin for surgery.